blancadesal/nsfw-classifier/README.md

 3. NSFW-resnet50-baseline-with-augmentation.ipynb
 4. NSFW-resnet50-baseline-with-cleaned-dataset-and-augmentation.ipynb
 5. NSFW_Squeezenet_model.ipynb
+6. NSFW-MobileNetV2-model.ipynb

 Of these, the first two contain a detailed discussion of my overall approach, methodology and results.
-The last three are code-only.
+The last four are code-only.